China, Pakistan to mark mega infrastructure anniversary

 PHOTO

-Chinese Vice Premier He Lifeng arrived in the Pakistan capital Sunday to mark the 10th anniversary of an enormous economic plan that is the cornerstone of Beijing's Belt and Road Initiative.
+Chinese Vice-Premier He Lifeng arrived in the Pakistan capital yesterday to mark the 10th anniversary of an enormous economic plan that is the cornerstone of Beijing’s Belt and Road Initiative.© Gulf Times Newspaper 2022 Provided by SyndiGate Media Inc. (Syndigate.info).

 Since its initiation in 2013, the China-Pakistan Economic Corridor (CPEC) has seen tens of billions of dollars funnelled into massive transport, energy and infrastructure projects.